Gary Valle's Photography on the Run

 From a run at Ahmanson on September 13, 2006.

-Photograph of Foxtail Pine from the Cottonwood - New Army Pass Loop September 2, 2006.
+Cottonwood – New Army Pass Loop

 Rock Creek trail below New Army Pass.

-The climb up the glacially sculpted canyon hadn't been too bad.
+The climb up the glacier sculpted canyon hadn’t been too bad.
 How could it be on a day like this?
 Winds were light, and the temperature was refreshingly cool – perfect for running in shorts and a lightweight long-sleeve top.
 As I had worked up the Rock Creek trail, marmots, fat for the Winter, had whistled warnings of my approach and then waddled for cover.
 Amicable clouds embellished the high mountain sky, and sun-chased shadows quietly set the pace.